tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 I haven't kept track if practices like these were still allowed (with security on mobile devices increasing)

+**Other Uses of Technology in Price Discrimination** DRM (Digital Rights Management) - DRM is used to prevent arbitrage, in addition to being very annoying to use.

+VPN & Locations for Plane Tickets - You used to be able to get discount tickets using a VPN!

+Cookies - The store cookies in your browser to track who you arte and where you are Web Pages -

 Ebate & Honey - You think these companies are just a platform for uploading coupons and getting rebates?
 They're studying your behavior and stealing your data

-Big Data - They're using SQL Joins on your online spending habits using your personal information as the key (i.e matching your information on different platforms to build a complete profile of you), Cookies - The store cookies in your browser to track who you arte and where you are Web Pages -
+Big Data - They're using SQL Joins on your online spending habits using your personal information as the key (i.e matching your information on different platforms to build a complete profile of you),
-VPN & Locations for Plane Tickets - You used to be able to get discount tickets using a VPN!
-DRM (Digital Rights Management) - DRM is used to prevent arbitrage, in addition to being very annoying to use.

-My friend got me a certain game on steam for $10 less by purchasing it within his home country (thailand).

 # Pros of Price Segmentation
 It seems that price discrimination is just a loss for consumers where every customer is unable to find "good deals" on anything they want anymore.